olimorris/onedarkpro.nvim/README.md

 })
 ```

-In the example above, we have set the `field` treesitter highlight group to be blue, but only when the filetype is `yaml`.
+In the example above, we have set the `field` tree-sitter highlight group to be blue, but only when the filetype is `yaml`.
 More information can be found via `:h treesitter-highlight-groups`.

 To determine which highlight group is being applied in Neovim, see the [FAQ](#question-faqs) section.